Twitchfire plot in the Hero AU

 She looks down at her arm.
 "Closer to my colors.
 My real colors.
 You could say it's more comfortable."
 She shrugs.

-Twitch feels kind of relieved.
+Sunbird feels kind of relieved.
 "Oh!
 That makes sense.
 It looks a bit more like the real you."
 She wonders if her transformation somehow reflects 'the real her'... in a less literal way...

 "Oh, no. I mean physically.
 It's just easier.
 Slightly less to change, a bit less effort."
-She leans back on her arms to look over at Twitch with that mischievous smile.
+She leans back on her arms to look over at Sunbird with that mischievous smile.
 "The whole fire look wasn't so bad," she says somewhat ominously, then chuckles and turns back to the street.
 "But I'll stick with this.
 For now."

-Twitch grimaces and looks away from her, entirely unsure what to make of her unpredictable new "ally".
+Sunbird grimaces and looks away from her, entirely unsure what to make of her unpredictable new "ally".
 She'll probably be helpful during the fight against her kin, but what will she do afterwards?
-As mean as she is, Twitch doesn't want to plan to lock her up once she's not 'useful' anymore.
+As mean as she is, Sunbird doesn't want to plan to lock her up once she's not 'useful' anymore.
 (She's also kind of worried she would escape at some point and wreak catastrophic vengeance.)

 She remembers something.
 "Oh right!
 What is your name?"

-She glances back at Twitch.
+She glances back at Sunbird.
 "My name?"

 "...Yes?"